 Other Fringe Benefits

-The City has a commitment to the health and wellness of it's employees, to that end the City provides a $10.00 per month subsidy towards gym membership utilizing any one of the local fitness centers.
-Many City employees (based on contract) are given free membership to the City Recreation Center.
-The City's Wellness Program is aimed at improving overall health and fitness through programs and participation in the monthly activities sponsored by the Wellness committee.
+The City has a commitment to the health and wellness of it's employees.
+As a result, the City provides employees free membership to the City Recreation Center.
+The City's Wellness Program is aimed at improving overall health and fitness through programs and participation in the monthly activities sponsored by the Wellness Committee.

 All City employees are eligible to participate in the Employee Assistance Program which is designed to assist with the identification and resolution of personal or job related concerns or problems which may adversely affect an employee's personal or professional well being or job performance.
 EAP can be reached 24 hours a day 7 days a week at: 1-866-750-1327 or on their web site at: www.cisbenefits.org